leomoon-studios/leomoon-lightstudio/README.md

 However you can create your own light profiles in LeoMoon LightStudio and import/export light profiles in different projects.

-Why Are You Selling This "Free" Plugin?
+## Why Are You Selling This "Free" Plugin?
 Me and some generous donors, we've been funding LightStudio so far.
 This plugin is getting harder to develop and we need your help.

-If you think this plugin speeds up your workflow, consider funding the development of it by purchasing this plugin.
+If you think this plugin speeds up your workflow, consider funding the development of it by **[purchasing it here](https://blendermarket.com/products/leomoon-lightstudio)**.

 Thank you.